2025 American League Championship Series: Game 2

 Jorge Polanco (pictured with the Minnesota Twins) got two hits, including a home run for Seattle in Game 2.

-The Toronto Maple Leafs of the National Hockey League moved the time of their October 13 home game against the Detroit Red Wings up two hours to accommodate Game 2 of the ALCS; fans could stay inside the Scotiabank Arena to watch the remainder of Game 2 of the ALCS live.
+The Toronto Maple Leafs of the National Hockey League moved the time of their October 13 home game against the Detroit Red Wings up two hours to accommodate Game 2 of the ALCS; fans could stay inside the Scotiabank Arena to watch the remainder of Game 2 live.

 In the top of the first inning, after hitting Randy Arozarena with a pitch and walking Cal Raleigh, Blue Jays starter Trey Yesavage gave up a three-run home run to Julio Rodríguez to give the Mariners a 3−0 lead.
 In the bottom of the inning, George Springer scored when Nathan Lukes reached on a throwing error by Josh Naylor, cutting the Mariners' lead to 3−1.
 Later that inning, Lukes scored on an Alejandro Kirk single, reducing the Mariners' lead to 3−2.
 In the bottom of the second inning, Ernie Clement scored to tie the game 3−3, when Lukes hit an RBI single.
 Mariners starter Logan Gilbert pitched three innings, giving up three runs on five hits and one walk, while striking out two.
 Yesavage pitched four innings, giving up five runs on four hits and three walks, while striking out four.
 In the top of the fifth inning, Jorge Polanco hit a three-run home run off Louis Varland, giving the Mariners a 6−3 lead.
 In the top of the sixth inning, Mitch Garver hit a lead-off triple and was later pinch-run for by Leo Rivas, who scored on an RBI single by J. P. Crawford, extending the Mariners' lead to 7−3.
 In the top of the seventh inning, Polanco hit a single, then Naylor hit a two-run home run, pushing the Mariners' lead to 9−3.
 Still in the seventh inning, Eugenio Suárez scored on Crawford's sacrifice fly to give the Mariners a 10−3 lead.
 The Mariners took Game 2 and a 2–0 lead in the series.